THE FATHER-HEART OF GOD

 Many people view God as a Creator.
 Of course, God is our Creator and as His creation we have incredible privileges and responsibilities.

 However, if we view God fundamentally as a Creator, it’s easy to begin to relate to Him as a Distant Relative or worse yet, an Impersonal Force.
+The result?
 This is one reason so many believe God is everywhere but live like He is nowhere!

 Others view God essentially as a Provider.
 Again, God is without doubt our Provider and we can be assured of His care and provision.